 “No, ma’am.
 We was both gone at the time of the wedding.
 Those boys was always lookin’ to start trouble.”

 “I always figured there was some goodness in that band.
 Gregory really blossomed once he started playin’.
-We was always worried ‘bout him with the odd family he has.”
+We was always worried ‘bout him with that odd family he has.”
 Pipaw pipes in.

 “There was a lotta prayin’ done on his behalf.”